jonworek/react-rails-test/README.md

 When you make changes to files managed by webpack, the webpack dev server will automatically reload the changed components.
 Neat!

+## Redux
+Redux is a handy JS library that you can use to manage application state.
+The main use that it's employed for in this app is to manage state that's shared between React components.

+There's an example of a redux state store in `app/javascript/stores/counterStore.js`.
+This store is used to manage state that's shared between `app/javascript/components/counter.jsx` and `app/javascript/components/counterDisplay.jsx`.

+See the [Redux docs](http://redux.js.org/) for more information.

 ## Adding node\_modules

 Do you have a fancy node module that you'd like to reference in your application code?
 It's easy to add it, like so: